Max-Vassilev/MouseCamTracker/README.md

 ```bash
 uvicorn mousecamtracker.asgi:application --host 127.0.0.1 --port 8000
 ```
-If you have trouble with the Django admin panel, you may have to run the server with the following command:
+While running the server with Uvicorn is necessary for asynchronous tasks, you might encounter issues with the Django admin panel's frontend appearance.
+If you experience such issues, you can run the server using Django’s development server as a temporary workaround:
 ```bash
 python manage.py runserver
 ```
+However, please note that running the server this way will not support asynchronous tasks.
+This method should only be used for administrative purposes.

 ## Used Technologies: